 Before you begin the renovation process, plan the exit and entry points for the workmen.
 Make sure you mark these points so they’ll be easy to find in case you need to move around while experts are working.
 After you’ve mapped out the exit and entry points, you can begin removing personal items from the bathroom.
 You may want to remove the toilet cover and any other items from behind the toilet seat.
 Remember that bathroom renovations involve a lot of foot traffic, so make sure you’ve marked them well.

 While DIY bathroom renovation projects are incredibly popular, you may be tempted to save money by tackling certain elements on your own.
 While the flooring and plumbing can be done by most DIYers, many other parts are best left to professionals.
 Plumbing, electrical work, and ventilation regulations are especially important to follow when renovating a bathroom.
 If you are not sure about these regulations or how to go about installing new fixtures, it is best to contact a professional before you begin.

-Despite the low cost of DIY bathroom renovations, you will likely be putting in more hours than if you hired a general contractor.
-Hiring a professional can cut costs significantly, and the cost of hiring a general contractor is more affordable than hiring a handyman.
+Despite the low cost of DIY bathroom renovations, you will likely be putting in more hours than if you hired a general experts.
+Hiring a professional can cut costs significantly, and the cost of hiring a general experts is more affordable than hiring a handyman.
 Professionals will also be able to outsource certain services, such as plumbing and electricians, which will speed up the entire process.
 Hiring a professional is well worth the time and headaches you’ll avoid if you hire a pro.